kekosoftware/api-weather/README.md

 ## About API

-With this api you can check the weather of a city.
-Cities may be separated by commas.
+With this api you can check the weather of a city Cities may be separated by commas.
 Usage example: http://127.0.0.1:8000/api/v1/current?query=New%20York,formosa